 You may choose to enroll in the IU Installment Payment Plan, which distributes payments across due dates within the term.
 There is a \$25 non-refundable installment plan enrollment fee payable at time of enrollment; this fee is not eligible to be included in the installment payment plan.
 The \$25 fee is due each term.
-Students must submit an Installment Plan Enrollment Form each term, which is located in MYIU student portal.
+Students must submit an Installment Plan Enrollment Form each term, which is located in MyIU portal.
+From the side menu, go to Finances, select Student Finances, and scroll down to the Business Office Documents & Forms section.
+Installment plan due dates and additional information may be found on the enrollment form.
 For your convenience payments are accepted online.
 The minimum account balance to qualify for the installment plan is \$200.
+Late payment fees apply.